 It was a while ago that i had beans straight from French Polynesia, after that i`ve had those from Papua but these are certainly not bad at all.

 So when i make my vanilla syrups i use the Tahitian vanilla bean almost all the time, but why not mix the two sometimes?
 Or even adding a third, the Mexican bean?
 Which is also regarded in flavor to be close to the bourbon vanilla.

 I always let my syrups boil for about 2 mins and then simmer for a while before finally being taken off to cool.
 I prefer the boiled syrup for two reasons – one is that the 2 minute boiling helps to prevent molding, and second -–a boiled syrup has a thicker more viscous and rich mouthfeel than syrup made with the cold method (shaking the sugar and water in a jar until it disolves) At least that`s my own experience.

 To make the vanilla syrup here`s what to do:

 Take 2-3 beans and split them lengthwise and scrape out all those wonderful tiny little black dots – the seeds.
 Add to a pan 2.1 or 1.1 sugar to water and add the beans and seeds.
 Choose a good sugar, like a finely textured light or dark raw cane sugar.
 Heat up and boil for 2 mins, then let simmer on low heat for about 10 mins and stir sometimes.

 A little trick i`m frequently using for a tasty syrup when using a light sugar is to add a pinch of light muscovado – that is nom nom.

 So what are you waiting for?
-Get working on the stove and before you know it you`ll have a wonderful vanilla syrup to mix up some lively creations with – vanilla syrup really enchances the flavor in many cocktails.
+Get working on the stove and before you know it you`ll have a wonderful vanilla syrup – vanilla syrup really enchances the flavor in many cocktails.